 Mr. Goebel practiced law in Los Angeles and Washington, DC with Gibson Dunn & Crutcher before serving as the Counselor and Senior Policy Advisor to the Commissioner of U.S. Customs and Border Protection from September 2001 to July 2004.
 After leaving public service, Mr. Goebel founded three successful consulting firms, specializing in various aspects of homeland security.

 In 2014, Mr. Goebel returned to California, settling in Santa Barbara.
 In 2015, Mr. Goebel launched 2040matters.com – a public policy blog dedicated to restoring the American Dream for younger Americans.
+In 2017, he founded Driving2Save.com – a business designed to help drivers save lives, money, time, and the planet every time they get behind the wheel.
 Mr. Goebel received his B.A. and his J.D. from William and Mary.

 A native of California, Mr. Patrick also enjoyed a very successful career in Washington, DC before returning to California and settling in Santa Barbara.
 In Washington, Mr. Patrick served in the Reagan Administration, first as Associate Director of Presidential Personnel at the White House, and then as Commissioner and eventually Chairman of the Federal Communications Commission (FCC).